webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/tunneling.rst

 The ``tunnel`` command forwards a remote port locally.

 The following AsciiCast demonstrates how to access a remote elastic search process running on port 9200, by forwarding the connection to local port 9200.
-In the example, the remote elastic search server is accessible via two intermdiate proxies, with Bcome handling all the SSH connectivity transparently.
+In the example, the remote elastic search server is accessible via two intermediate proxies, with Bcome handling all the SSH connectivity transparently.

 .. raw:: html